hawkinsw/quic-wg-wiki/12th-Implementation-Draft.md

 ## Optional Features Tested

+(Note that H3 and Key Update are not "optional" in the spec, but many implementations have chosen to defer them)

 |Feature | code | details  |
 |--------------------|:---:|------------------------|
 |Migration | M | A new CID is offered to the peer, and it migrates the connection to it |